-Have you been recently hired as a first Customer Success Manager (CSM) in a SaaS company?
-If you are the first CSM, it can be a challenge to make the first 90 days’ SaaS customer success plan.
+Have you been recently hired as the first Customer Success Manager (CSM) in a SaaS company?
+If you are the first CSM, it can be a challenge to make the first 90 days SaaS customer success plan.
 It can be a daunting task to determine the right tasks that you are going to work on.

 A 90 days SaaS customer success plan has to be designed in such a way that you hit a few key milestones and are able to get results in 3 months.